Click on the links below to find out more

 Mr Slattery will advise you regarding the use of braces, weight bearing, crutches and a specific physiotherapy program depending upon the cause of the patellar dislocation.

-Because a dislocation damages knee ligaments, the patella often remains looser, or more unstable, than it was before the injury.
-As a result, the patella can dislocate again, often with less force than the first episode.
-Recurrences also are common if the dislocation was caused by an abnormality in the knee structure.
+Because knee ligaments can be damaged by dislocation, the patella is often unstable after the injury.
+This can result in further dislocation, often requiring less force than the initial dislocation.
+Recurrences are also common if the dislocation was caused by an abnormality in the knee structure.
 Overall the recurrence rate is between 20-50%.

 If your knee has sustained injury to the cartilage or if the patella dislocates multiple times, surgery may be recommended to correct the problem.
-The type of surgery will depend on the cause of the unstable kneecap.
+The cause of the instability will determine the type of surgery required.
 There is a wide variety of surgery available to treat patellar dislocation, which Mr Slattery is able to utilise to treat the exact cause of the dislocation.
 Mr Slattery is skilled in minimally invasive techniques of ligament reconstruction, femur realignment and arthroscopic techniques to treat patellar instability which he will discuss with you during your consultation.

 Above: A dislocated patella-this can be put back into place by straightening out the knee